openvinotoolkit/openvino/docs/optimization_guide/nncf/weight_compression.md

          :language: python
          :fragment: [compression_8bit]

 Now, the model is ready for compilation and inference.
-It can be also saved into a compressed format which should lead to a smaller binary file.
+It can be also saved into a compressed format, resulting in a smaller binary file.

 Additional Resources
 ####################